Comment

 The Indian community especially the Muslims have tried to maintain their "indianness" by adhering to religion and culture.

-The Indians have therefore been an important impetus to what Barbados is as a respectable community as a whole the world over.
+The Indians have been an important impetus to what Barbados is as a respectable community as a whole the world over.
 The Indians would travel into the black communities who live mostly in the countryside and sell merchandise at high prices, but allowed easy repayment terms.

-The segregation by the Indian community is not healthy for the society as a whole, because as the Indian numbers increase it will lead to racial tensions within the society as in neighbouring countries such as Trinidad and Tobago, and Guyana.
+The segregation by the Indian community is not healthy for the society as a whole, because as the Indian numbers increase, it will lead to racial tensions within the society as in neighbouring countries such as Trinidad and Tobago, and Guyana.

-In order to combat the inevitable, what is needed in Barbados is for the Indian community to become involved in the wider Barbadian society and offer contributions at all levels.
+In order to combat the inevitable, what is needed in Barbados is for the Indian community to become involved in the wider Barbadian society, and offer contributions at all levels.
 If they can feel as part of the whole then there would not exist a feeling of wanting to be a separate entity.

-Recently, the Honourable Dr. Esther Byer-Suckoo has called on the Indian community to become more involved in the wider Barbadian Society. this is a notion which Trivester also supports as our Indian brothers and sisters also have a lot to offer to this Barbadian community we all call home.
+Recently, the Honourable Dr. Esther Byer-Suckoo has called on the Indian community to become more involved in the wider Barbadian Society.
+This is a notion which Trivester also supports as our Indian brothers and sisters also have a lot to offer to this Barbadian community we all call home.

 Further Info